2019 revision of the SI: Mole

-The wording of the 9th SI Brochure implies that the first statement remains valid, which means the second is no longer true.
+The wording of the 9th SI Brochure implies that the first statement remains valid, which means the second is no longer exactly true.
 The molar mass constant, while still with great accuracy remaining 1 g/mol, is no longer exactly equal to that.
-Appendix 2 to the 9th SI Brochure states that "the molar mass of carbon 12, M(12C), is equal to 0.012 kg.mol-1 within a relative standard uncertainty equal to that of the recommended value of N_{A}h at the time this Resolution was adopted, namely 4.5×10^-10, and that in the future its value will be determined experimentally", which makes no reference to the dalton and is consistent with either statement.
+Appendix 2 to the 9th SI Brochure states that "the molar mass of carbon 12, M(12C), is equal to 0.012 kg.mol-1 within a relative standard uncertainty equal to that of the recommended value of N_{A}h at the time this resolution was adopted, namely 4.5×10^-10, and that in the future its value will be determined experimentally", which makes no reference to the dalton and is consistent with either statement.

 Candela

 The new definition of the candela is effectively the same as the previous definition as dependent on other base units, with the result that the redefinition of the kilogram and the additional rigour in the definitions of the second and metre propagate to the candela.